William A. Smalley

 William Allen Smalley (April 4, 1923 – December 16, 1997) was an American linguist.
 He is best known for his role in the development of the Romanized Popular Alphabet for the Hmong language.

 Life

 Early life

-William A. Smalley was born in 1923 in Jerusalem, where his parents worked as missionaries of the Christian and Missionary Alliance.
-He and his family remained there until 1934, at which time they returned to the United States.
+Smalley was born on April 4, 1923, in Jerusalem, which was then part of the British Mandate of Palestine.
+His parents were American missionaries who worked among Arabs in Jerusalem and Transjordan for the Christian and Missionary Alliance.
+The family returned to the United States in 1934.